vpeurala/macos_plugin_uninstaller/README.md

 You have to mention these all in the plugin list file.

 See *examples/native_instruments_plugins.txt* for a good example of plugins where the 3 "main" plugins actually contain 11 plugins which have to be removed.

+## How to use it for listing plugin files

+Sometimes you don't want to necessarily remove a plugin, but only see a list of all the files that the plugin has created in your filesystem - to check (and possibly fix) the contents of some metadata file, for example.
+In that case you do everything else exactly the same way as when uninstalling plugins, but you just run script *./create_file_lister.sh <DEVELOPER_NAME>* instead of *./create_uninstaller.sh <DEVELOPER_NAME>* in the beginning.
+This creates a file lister script, and by running it you see all the files which belong to the plugin(s) (and also all the places where there _might_ be files, but are not, so you see if there are some important files missing).

 ### This script is only intended for MacOS.
 It does not work on Windows on Linux.